Mahe Travel Guide

 Mahe © Hansueli Krapf

 Despite its high population density and development level, the island of Mahé, the largest of the Seychelles archipelago, contains plenty of hidden treasures, not least of which is a legendary pirate's cache purportedly buried at Bel Ombre.
 The southern end of the island still sports deserted beaches, and even the busy northern urban enclave, which includes the international airport and capital city, Victoria, exudes laid-back charm.

-Although not renowned for its nightlife, Mahé is the liveliest island after dark and resorts like the Berjaya Beau Vallon Bay Beach Resort and Casino, and several nightclubs and restaurants serve up traditional Creole delights and provide some evening entertainment.
+Although not renowned for its nightlife, Mahé is the liveliest island after dark and resorts such as the Berjaya Beau Vallon Bay Beach Resort and Casino, and several nightclubs and restaurants serve up traditional Creole delights and provide some evening entertainment.

 Become our Mahe Travel Expert

 We are looking for contributors for our Mahe travel guide.
 If you are a local, a regular traveller to Mahe or a travel professional with time to contribute and answer occasional forum questions, please contact us.